Charity of the Year – Crisis

 Members from the IPA team took part in the Crisis Race to End Homelessness, a campaign which ran from Monday 20th July 2020 to Friday 31st July 2020 and was great fun.

 The Race to End Homelessness works by each participant setting a target distance and then clocking up those miles – whether walking, running or swimming.
 Whatever the approach, the aim is to choose a goal, and get some supporters to sponsor your success.

 IPA team members Michelle Thorp, Lisa O’Hara, Heather Childs-Potter and Stephanie Miles did brilliantly, clocking up 387.83 miles between them.
-We managed to raise a grand total of £1440.82!
+Thanks to everyone who sponsored us, we managed to raise £1580.82!